privacyidea/privacyidea/doc/configuration/useridresolvers.rst

 ``No anonymous referral chasing``.
 The underlying LDAP library is only able to do anonymous referral chasing.
 Active Directory will produce an error in this case [#adreferrals]_.

+The ``Bind Type`` with Active Directory can either be chosen as "Simple" or as "NTLM".

 The ``LoginName`` attribute is the attribute that holds the loginname.
 It can be changed to your needs.